This Ground Beneath Our Feet readings

 It's a book!

-My debut novel Fierce Delight: Poems of Early Motherhood is forthcoming from the lovely North Star Press in the spring of 2025!
+My debut poetry collection Fierce Delight: Poems of Early Motherhood is forthcoming from the lovely North Star Press in May of 2025!

 How am I going to wait a whole year to share this with the world?